Bluehost

-Bluehost is a web hosting company owned by Endurance International Group.
-It was one of the 20 largest web hosts in 2015 and was collectively hosting over 2 million domains in 2010.
+Bluehost is a web hosting and domain registration company owned by Newfold Digital.

-Bluehost was among those studied in the analysis of web-based hosting services in collaborative online learning programs.

 Bluehost sells shared hosting, WordPress hosting, VPS hosting, dedicated hosting and WooCommerce hosting as well as professional marketing services.

-Their servers are powered by PHP 7, HTTP/2, and Nginx+ caching.
+Bluehost is the longest-running host on WordPress.org’s recommended list (since 2005).
+It has been one of the 20 largest web hosts for the last decade and was collectively hosting over 2 million domains in 2010.

 History

 Matt Heaton first conceived Bluehost in 1996.
 However, he first created two other web hosts, 50megs.com and 0catch.com, before finally settling on Bluehost in 2003.

 In 2009, Bluehost introduced a new feature called CPU throttling.
-CPU throttling (at Bluehost and similar hosting services) refers to the process of reducing user's CPU usage in whenever the particular user is pulling "too much" server resources at one time.
+CPU throttling (at Bluehost and similar hosting services) refers to the process of reducing a user's CPU usage whenever the particular user is pulling "too much" server resources at one time.
 At that particular time, Bluehost would freeze (or drastically reduce) client sites' CPU usage substantially.
 This effectively shut down clients' websites hosted on the Bluehost server for several hours throughout the day.

 In 2010, Bluehost was acquired by Endurance International Group.
 In June 2011, company founder Matt Heaton announced on his blog that he was stepping down as CEO to focus on the company hosting platform's design and technical structure, while COO Dan Handy took over as CEO.

 In 2013, Bluehost introduced VPS and dedicated server hosting.

 In January 2015, Endurance International Group appointed Mike Olson as CEO of Bluehost, while Dan Handy moved to enterprise-wide mobile development for small businesses.

-In January 2017, the company announced that it will lay off 440 Bluehost employees at Utah, in an effort to consolidate its business to improve customer support.
+In January 2017, the company announced that it would lay off 440 Bluehost employees at Utah, in an effort to consolidate its business to improve customer support.